Never Miss a Chance to Do the Most Good

 Individual Music Lessons

-Private, one-on-one lessons are offered at our 3 locations in Anaheim, Tustin Ranch, and Santa Ana on Mondays, Tuesdays, and Thursdays from 3:00pm to 7:00pm.
-Lessons are 30 minutes long and include piano, voice, guitar, drums, bass, ukulele, and mandolin.
+Private, one-on-one lessons are offered at our 2 locations in Anaheim and Tustin Ranch.
+Lessons are 30 minutes long (45 minutes for violin) and include piano, voice, all guitars, drums, bass, violin, ukulele, and mandolin.

-Scholarships are available for students who qualify.
+Scholarships are available for students who need them.
 Send us a message to inquire.

 Cost